JeremyRiyadi/JeremyRiyadi/README.md

 "I am currently a fourth-semester Data Science student at BINUS University, with a strong passion for Web Development 💻 and a constant drive to explore and learn new things 🧠"

 ## 📌 A brief about me
-- 💼 Current Job: Student at Binus University
+- 💼 Current Job: Student at Binus University and a Teacher at Sunrise Enrichment Center
 - 🌟 Currently Learning: Python
 - 🧠 Favorite Programming Language: HTML, CSS, JavaScript